Spring 2026

 Masters in Social Work with a Concentration in Children, Youth, and Families from San Jose State University

 I am the Puente Counselor at the Petaluma Campus.
 I was born and raised in Lake County.
 I graduated from Kelseyville High School in 1994.
 I attended UC Berkeley and received my Bachelor's degree in Social Welfare with an emphasis in Sociology in 1999.
 I went back to school in 2010 to get a Masters degree in Social Work from San Jose State University while I was working full time.
 I am/was a first generation, low-income college student.
 Being the first in my family to go on to college and coming from a low income background I know what it is like to encounter obstacles and challenges in higher education.
-I made a lot of mistakes throughout my educational journey which fuels my desire to help students.
+I made a lot of mistakes throughout my educational journey which fuels my desire to help students now.

 Work and Consulting Experience